 Well, not to worry!

-Let’s quickly take you through few easy steps to successfully conduct a 360 degree feedback in your organization.
+Let’s quickly take you through a few easy steps to successfully conduct 360 degree feedback in your organization.

 1. Define the Objective

-Having a vision is perhaps the first and most important step for conducting 360 degree assessment.
-Before setting out on the voyage to adopt a performance appraisal method, setting a clear objective is of essence.
-As one organization is different from the other, so is the difference in the work culture, ethics and values.
+Having a vision is perhaps the first and most important step for conducting a 360 degree assessment.
+Before setting out on the voyage to adopt a performance appraisal method, setting a clear objective is of the essence.
+As one organization is different from the other, so is the difference in the work culture, ethics, and values.
 Hence, it becomes imperative to define the objective of conducting the feedback survey.
 Having an aim goes a long way in determining how successful your feedback tool turns out to be.
 360 feedback can be rolled out for determining performance appraisal, skill gap and hi-potential identification or succession planning.
 Accordingly, the workflow of participants is charted out.

 2. Decide the Participants

 Participants, also known as feedback providers or raters should be based on the feedback seeker’s job responsibilities and the frequency of his or her communication with the raters.
 This will help in getting relevant and accurate feedback.
 HRs should strike a balance between those who provide both positive and critical feedback.
 Feedback providers can be classified into various groups including subordinates, peers, managers or customers.
 Additionally, the seeker’s feedback is also taken into consideration to find any disconnect between what he thinks of his work and others opinion.
-When compiled and analyzed, the feedback from all these groups prove beneficial for both the company and individual.
+When compiled and analyzed, the feedback from all these groups proves beneficial for both the company and the individual.

 3. Outline Competency Framework